Electrocutioner: Miscellaneous

-An unnamed incarnation of the Electrocutioner makes a cameo appearance in the Batman: Arkham Knight prequel comic.
-This version claims to be an underling of Lester Buchinsky, having acquired several of Buchinsky's prototypes and modified them using Wayne Industries technology.
+An unidentified Electrocutioner makes a cameo appearance in the Batman: Arkham Knight prequel comic.
+This version claims to be an underling of Lester Buchinsky, having acquired several of his prototypes and modified them using Wayne Industries technology.
 Following the events of Batman: Arkham City, this Electrocutioner attacks Batman, who defeats him quickly as well before leaving him for the GCPD.
 However, the Arkham Knight finds Electrocutioner first and kills him.